Kunlong1994/lab3/Installing-OpenCV.md

 3. In *Server Address* put `smb://ixe[00].local` replacing `[00]` with your IxE number.

-In the
+4. Put in your username (default is `pi`) and password to your IxE in the new window and click connect.

+5. Select the `homes` volume and click Ok

+6. Browse your file system and copy your file using drag and drop or Cmd+C and Cmd+V paste onto your laptop.

+#### On PC

+1. Go to the Windows File Explorer

+2. In the navigation bar at the top, type \\ixe[00].local and hit enter/return

+3. Put in your username (default is `pi`) and password to your IxE in the new window and click connect.

+4. Browse your file system and copy your file using drag and drop or Ctrl+C and paste Ctrl+V onto your laptop.

-Make sure to do backup everything you want to keep!
-Once you start burning a new OS there is no way to get your files back.
+**Make sure to do backup everything you want to keep!
+Once you start burning a new OS there is no way to get your files back.**